maniaplanet/script-xmlrpc/XmlRpcListing.md

 	```
 	[
 		"{
-			"count": 123 //< Each time this section is played, this number is incremented by one
+			"count": 123, //< Each time this section is played, this number is incremented by one
+			"time": 123450 //< Server time when the callback was sent
 		}"
 	]
 	```